War in the Holy Land II – World War I

 BTW Jews weren’t alone in having to deal with shabby treatment in Macaulay’s era.
 A significant step in the emancipation of Roman Catholics in the U.K. and Ireland took place in 1829 with the Roman Catholic Relief Act; but it wasn’t until 1920 that the last of the Catholic “disabilities” were repealed, except that the monarch cannot be a Catholic – but by a recent Commonwealth decision, the reigning King or Queen can now marry a Catholic!
 For more details, click HERE .

-Even before WWI (aka World War I , The Great War, The End To All Wars, … ), back in the Middle East, the British were engaged in anti-Ottoman plots.
+Even before WWI (aka World War I , The Great War, The War To End All Wars, … ), back in the Middle East, the British were engaged in anti-Ottoman plots.
 On Feb.
 5, 1914, the British Governor General of Egypt and Sudan, no other than Lord Kitchener himself, had a meeting in Cairo with Prince Abdullah bin Hussein – the second son of Hussein bin Ali, the Sharif of Mecca, about British assistance to Sharif Hussein in any Arab movement for the formation of an independent Arab state.
 Lord Kitchener’s intrigues were furthered by the Damascus Protocol of Feb.
 23, 1915, a document calling for British support for an Arab uprising against the Ottoman Empire; the document was composed by operatives of the nationalist Arab secret societies al-Fatat and al-‘Ahd and given to Prince Faisal bin Hussein, the third son of the Sharif, in Damascus for him to act as an intermediary with the British.
 The document proposed that the Arabs revolt against the Turks in alliance with Great Britain in return for recognition of Arab independence in all of the Middle East from the Mediterranean Sea in the West to Persia and the Persian Gulf in the East, from the Turkish border in the North to the Gulf of Aden in the South.
 This then formed the basis of the McMahon-Hussein Correspondence (July 14, 1915 – March 10, 1916), an exchange of ten letters between Sir Henry McMahon (Kitchener’s replacement in Egypt) and Faisal’s father, Sharif Hussein, where the British pledged support for an Arab Revolt against the Turks and agreed “on paper” to post-War Arab control of the Middle East as outlined in the Damascus Protocol.
 On the one hand, the Arab Revolt did take place and did significantly aid the British-French war effort; on the other hand, Britain and France between themselves had very different ideas for the Middle East but kept their Arab allies in the dark.

 In fact, during the same time period (Nov 23, 1915 – Jan 3, 1916), the British and French were engaged in secret negotiations leading to a memorandum known as the Sykes-Picot Agreement in London and Les Accords Picot-Sykes in Paris, a blueprint to carve up the Middle East after the war.
 The text is a masterpiece of colonial wheeling and dealing, assigning Syria, Lebanon and Mosul (in Iraq) to the French, Iraq and the Gulf States to the English etc. For the Holy Land, itself, the British are put in charge of most of Palestine plus today’s country of Jordan; but the heart of Palestine from Akko (aka Acre, the Crusaders’ last stronghold) to Haifa to Jerusalem was to be under international control; no position was taken as to whether Palestine should someday become an independent state or stay an international ward – all made more complicated by the role the French played under the Ottomans as protector of the Christian holy sites in the region, a role which went back to 1536 and the Franco-Ottoman Alliance, the time of the French king Francis I and the Turkish Sultan Suleiman I – their common antagonist was Charles V, the Holy Roman Emperor, King of Spain, Holland and Flanders, monarch of Mexico and other possessions rapidly accumulating around the world.